-- 1. Insert the written-image TF card into the TF card slot on the left edge of the upside of the board. - 2.
-On the bottom edge in the middle of the board is the HDMI Type A (Full sized) port, just on the right of the SATA port.
-Just connect any HDMI Type A cable from the board to your TV or HDMI Monitor. - If you don't have a TV/Monitor with a HDMI or DVI-D port you can use the AV jack located on the very right of the bottom edge. - 3.
-Plug a USB keyboard and mouse into the USB slots located on the right edge.
+- 1. Insert the written-image TF card into the TF card slot on the left edge of the downside of the board. - 2.
+On the bottom edge in the middle of the board is the HDMI Type A (Full sized) port.
+Just connect any HDMI Type A cable from the board to your TV or HDMI Monitor.

+If you don't have a TV/Monitor with a HDMI or DVI-D port you can use the AV jack located on the very right of the bottom edge.

-- 4. Just between the four USB ports on the right edge is the ethernet connector for anyone who wants to plug the Orange Pi Plus into a wired network.
-You can also use wifi to connect network. - 5.
-Finally, on the left edge, under the power switch is the DC power connector.
-Plug in a regulated power supply that is rated at $5V \pm 5\%$ and at least 1500 mA (or 2.0 A).
+- 3. Plug a USB keyboard and mouse into the USB slots located on the right edge. - 4.
+Just between the four USB ports on the right edge is the ethernet www.orangepi.org connector for anyone who wants to plug the Orange Pi 2 into a wired network.
+You can also use wifi to connect network.

+5. Finally, on the very left of the bottom edge is the DC power connector.
+Plug in a regulated power supply that is rated at 5V ± 5% and at least 1500mA (or 2.0A).
 Any number bigger than 1500 mA will also work.
-Avoid using OTG USB as power input, because it do not work.

-Note: Avoid using OTG USB as power input, because it does not work.
+Note : Avoid using OTG USB as power input, because it does not work.
 Only the DC power can make the board work.